TUDelft-books/Finite-Elements-in-CEG/book/solid_nonlinear/linearization.md

 \hpder{\bff_\mrm{int}}{\ba} = \displaystyle\int_\Omega \pder{\bB\T}{\ba}\bsig\dOmega + \int_\Omega\bB\T\pder{\bsig}{\beps}\bB \dOmega
 $$(sn-l-linearization3)

 which is a general expression for a **tangent stiffness** following from consistent linearization.
-This expression already hints at which terms can give rise to nonlinearities, but it to make that clear we start at linear elasticity again and make our way back.
+This expression already hints at which terms can give rise to nonlinearities, but to make that clear we start at linear elasticity again and work our way back.

 ## Sources of nonlinearity